Beventar/WoolHUD/to do.md

 - adjust alternative backpack panel (right)
 - adjust new item notification in alternative main menu
 - check if there are darker vote, strange level up panels in the older version of Woolen's HUD
-- fix missing elements in casual team composition at the beggining
 - casual pre-game - background behind the timer
 - check class loadout panels empty slots' corners
 - check backpack and class loadout itempopupoverborder corners